craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+# Mar 10, 2020
+* In Vim, you can use `*` to start a search for the word under the cursor in normal mode.

 # Mar 3, 2020
 * In Vim, use `H` and `L` to move to the top and bottom of the page.
 Knowing this, you should never need to move the cursor through the page to start scrolling.
 * In vim, use `20j` to travel down by 20 lines.
 The same is true of prefixing `k` with a number to travel up.